unterrichtdaniel/clariad/docs/user_stories/README.md

 This directory contains the refined user stories for the Clariad AI Agent Ecosystem, broken down from the high-level requirements and architecture.
 Each story follows the INVEST principles (Independent, Negotiable, Valuable, Estimable, Small, Testable) and meets the Definition of Ready criteria.

+## User Story Process

+All user stories in this project must follow the process outlined below:
+1. Creation following the template in this directory
+2. Acceptance criteria defined using Gherkin syntax
+3. Technical notes added by the Architecture Agent
+4. Prioritization in the backlog
+5. Implementation by the Development Agent
+6. Review by the Review Agent
+7. Once completed, stories must meet the project's [Definition of Done](/docs/process/definition-of-done.md)

 ## Table of Contents

 ### MCP Interface Layer